cgarling/StellarTracks.jl/docs/src/basti_v2.md

 As setting up these arguments can be arduous, we have attempted to provide useful error messages when an invalid combination of arguments is requested.

 ## Examples
-First we load the non-canonical BaSTIv2 library with diffusion and \[α/Fe\]=0.0, which is downloaded via DataDeps.jl if not already available.
+First we load the non-canonical BaSTIv2 library with diffusion, \[α/Fe\]=0.0, primordial helium abundance 0.247, and Reimers mass loss parameter `η=0.3` which is downloaded via DataDeps.jl if not already available.
 ```@example
 using StellarTracks.BaSTIv2
 p = BaSTIv2Library(0.0, false, true, 0.247, 0.3)